-In this scenario, the planning team estimates the user stories in story points and the development team adds due dates when the sprint is being planned.
+In this scenario, the planning team estimates the user stories in story points based on the different acceptance criteria and the development team adds due dates when the sprint is being planned.
 This method also surfaces developer performance more accurately than man hour estimation.

 Challenges of using story point estimation

 While there are some serious advantages to using story point estimation in certain scenarios, there are also many pitfalls and situations where story point estimates are not the right approach.

 In fact, in most scenarios estimating with man hours might be the better method.